 The Pennsylvania Long-Term Care Commission

-The Pennsylvania Long-Term Care Commission (LTCC) is part of Governor Tom Corbett’s Healthy Pennsylvania plan to ensure access to quality, affordable health care.
+The Pennsylvania Long-Term Care Commission (LTCC) is part of Governor Tom Corbett’s Healthy PA plan to ensure access to quality, affordable health care.
 The commission will focus on improving the current long-term care system and believes that public input is critical to fulfilling its mission.
 Over the next several months, the Commission will be convening a series of public input meetings throughout the Commonwealth.
-For more information, click on the icon.
+For more information, click here.

 Property Tax/Rent Rebate Program